 How the Multicultural Reading Program Works

 We will have at least one lesson per grade from kindergarteners through six-graders.
 Previously kindergartners learned about India, first-graders Spanish-speaking countries, second-graders South Korea, and third-graders Russia.
 See some examples (PDF)!

 You will show a short video of one country and share its artifacts with students during the class.
-Then, you will read a carefully selected children's book in a native language first and then English, helping students predict the story first for better engagement.
+Then, you will read a carefully selected children's book in a native language first and then in English, helping students predict the story first for better engagement.
 After the reading, students will do small activities to compare cultural values with their own.
 The lesson, aligned with the Virginia Language Arts curriculum, will be detailed in a lesson plan with instructions.
 The Coordinator will provide you with all the resources you'll need — book, video, presentation, and activity materials.